utdata/icj-class/html/html-class.md

 This is the same project set up did in our git/Github intro, but [here are the steps](https://github.com/utdata/icj-class/blob/master/start_a_project.md) if you need a refresher.
 This is something you should learn to do without having to look it up.

+Not every step is explained in detail because you should be using knowledge gained from the codecademy tutorial.
+In class, I'll show you each step, then you can follow along after it is demonstrated.
+Along the way, I'll show you some tips and tricks of working in Visual Studio Code.

 ## Build a recipe web page

 We're going to build the HTML structure for a recipe.
 You might open [the recipe](https://www.epicurious.com/recipes/food/views/grilled-chicken-salad-with-romesco-sauce) in another window for reference.